wp-plugins/full-screen-background-images/README.txt

 == Description ==

-Full Screen Backgrounds Plugin creates an image slideshow as a background to your website.
+Full Screen Background Images Plugin creates an image slideshow as a background to your website.

 = Features: =

 * Multiple images select

 == Installation ==